It all started when…

 Ever since then, I have covered a wide range of topics (from climate change and education, to social injustice and human rights violations) for both local and internationally renowned publications, NGOs and development agencies.

-Through my work I hope to use Photography as an instrument for Human Ecology, using it to teach Environmental Education and to guide innovative and participatory empowerment projects.
+Through my work I hope to use Photography as an instrument for Human Ecology, using it to teach Environmental Education and to guide innovative and participatory empowerment projects aimed at reducing social inequality and promoting environmental justice.

 Overall, I have been researching our environmental crisis with a transdisciplinary approach for about thirteen years, and I have completed several short-courses and certificate programs on topics such as Environmental Justice, Humanitarian Emergencies and Governance of Natural Resources.